 In Great Western and early Western Region days, the corporate policy on line naming conventions was from the Civil Engineer's office.
 Names were added, deleted or altered as appropriate.
 ELRs were introduced during the 1980s by the British Railways Head Quarters, so the Western Region adapted their line names to the new system: other regions then had to prepare their equivalents.
 There was then a general tidying up which went on for several years, removing duplicates where one region proposed a code already in use, and dealing with mileage changes.
-Unfortunately for Great Western fans, Head Quarters changed the Western codes, even though they effectively introduced the system!
+The new system was administered from Paddington so it was simplest to change the Western codes, even though they effectively introduced the system.
 It can be seen, then, that the vast majority of altered ELRs have a Western Region connection, with most of these altered as the ELR scheme spread nation wide.
 As codes were based on lists of line names submitted from different regional offices, they lack consistency.
 The East Coast Main line is ECM all the way from London to Edinburgh, but its West Coast counterpart is LEC from London Euston to Crewe, then CGJ (Crewe to Carlisle) and WCM (Carlisle to Glasgow).

 Sometimes, end-points of a line were used to define the ELR.
 At other times, line names are used, and some ELRs relate to early railway companies.
 Occasionally, line nicknames are used, and on occasion an industrial user to whose premises the line serves.
 Because BR remained responsible for many bridges on them, some closed lines were allocated ELRs, even lines which closed as long ago as the 1850s.